CMS Statistics Reveal Extent of COVID-19 Impact on Medicare Beneficiaries and Nursing Home Residents

 Impact on Nursing Home Residents

-Earlier this month, CMS issued two memoranda that dealt with the release to the public of COVID-19 nursing home data derived from reports required to be made by nursing homes to the National Healthcare Safety Network (NHSN), which is administered by the Centers for Disease Control and Prevention, and inspection results for surveys conducted on or after March 4, 2020, which is the date on which the agency announced that it would be prioritizing its survey activities.2 The data reported to date reveal the following:
+Earlier this month, CMS issued two memoranda1 that dealt with the release to the public of COVID-19 nursing home data derived from reports required to be made by nursing homes to the National Healthcare Safety Network (NHSN), which is administered by the Centers for Disease Control and Prevention, and inspection results for surveys conducted on or after March 4, 2020, which is the date on which the agency announced that it would be prioritizing its survey activities.2 The data reported to date3 reveal the following:

 COVID-19 Statistics